balu-vr/excercise/Readme.md

 How to execute the script ?

-1. Click on sort.py that opens the code and Terminal
+1. Click on sort.py to view the code
 2. Execute the command 'python sort.py' on the terminal
 3. Provide the dimensions as instructed in the prompt
 4. The ouput will be displayed on the Terminal